jimford91/Motorola/README.md

 To run the project simply navigate within an IDE such as Intellij and run the MotorolaApplicationTests class.

 To use your own OpenAI account for the documentation generation replace the "spring.ai.openai.api-key" property in appliation.yml with your own api key.
-Currently it is set up to my one for this project.
+I can provide my secret if needed from OpenAI

 To view the api in Swagger go to: http://localhost:8080/swagger-ui/index.html while the application is running.